On This Page:

 Note: Teaching assistants who need access to the gradebook and grading functions must be listed in SPIRE as a Teaching Assistant to be given the Non-editing teacher role in Moodle.
-Co-instructors who need access to the gradebook and grading functions must be listed in SPIRE as a Secondary Instructor to be given the Teacher role in Moodle.
+Co-instructors who need access to the gradebook and grading functions must be listed in SPIRE as a Primary or Secondary Instructor to be given the Teacher role in Moodle.

 - Instructors have the ability to assign additional roles to people already enrolled in a course.
-Course Designer, Course Assistant, Student - Unlimited quiz time, Student - with Incomplete, Access Quickmail Block, and Post to Announcements can be added by an instructor to provide additional privileges for particular course members, either for the whole course, or for a specific an activity.
+Course Designer, Course Assistant, Student - Unlimited quiz time, Student - with Incomplete, Access Quickmail Block, and Post to Announcements Forum can be added by an instructor to provide additional privileges for particular course members, either for the whole course, or for a specific activity.

 - For individuals who are not enrolled in a course through SPIRE, special access may be applied under limited circumstances.
 The instructor can request Course Designer, Contributor, or Temporary Speaker access for an unenrolled individual.

-- Instructors can activate Guest access for their courses which allows limited access to the course but does not provide access to student data or allow guests to participate in activities.
+- Instructors can activate Guest access for their courses, which allows limited access to the course, but does not provide access to student data or allow guests to participate in activities.

-For a guide to role capabilities see Role Permissions in Moodle.
+For a guide to role capabilities, see Role Permissions in Moodle.

 Roles Available in Moodle at UMass Amherst